temporalio/documentation/docs-src/typescript/introduction-to-typescript-sdk.md

     - Event-driven architecture, eventual consistency, partitioning, and replication.
     - Stateful versus stateless processes.

-## Where is the Temporal TypeScript SDK API reference?

-For the complete API reference, see [typescript.temporal.io](https://typescript.temporal.io/).

 ## Where can I find code samples?

 Code samples are integrated into this developer’s guide.